 As we look at factors that could impact our business, we find that the consumer is generally in good financial health, job creation remains positive, and an increase in wages is adding to consumers' disposable income.
-While geopolitical and global economic uncertainty still exists, we remain hopeful that positive employment trends, high consumer confidence, and improving corporate sentiment will continue to drive economic expansion in the U.S.

-We are cautiously optimistic that the recent tax reform will accelerate the expansion of the U.S. economy and generate positive lodging demand and RevPAR growth for the industry.
+While geopolitical and global economic uncertainty still exists and interest rates are rising, we remain cautiously optimistic that positive employment trends, high consumer confidence, and elevated corporate sentiment will continue to drive economic expansion in the U.S. and generate positive lodging demand and RevPAR growth for the industry.
 However, in light of accelerating supply, RevPAR growth is likely to be moderate.